 Full Year Obligation

-The facility fees and supply fees are divided amongst the students and done so to make the overall cost be as low as possible.
-Families that commit and then quit leave us in a bad financial position.
-So that is why the fee agreement will obligate parents to pay a student’s class fees for the entire school year.
-If a student drops out before the first day of school, only the first semester’s class fees will be due; after school has commenced, all class fee will be due except a pro-rated rebate, not to exceed 50% of fees, that will be granted in the following circumstances:
+If a student drops out before the first day of school, only half the class fees will be due; after school has commenced, all fees will be due except a pro-rated rebate, not to exceed 50% of fees, that will be granted in the following circumstances:

-2. The student experiences extended physical illness and is unable to attend school the remainder of the year.
+- The student/teacher experiences extended physical illness and is unable to attend school the remainder of the year.